anchore/grant/README.md

-Rules take the form of a pattern to match the license against, a name to identify the rule, a mode to either allow, deny, or ignore the license, a reason for the rule, and a list of packages that are exclusions to the rule.
+Rules take the form of a pattern to match the license against, a name to identify the rule, a mode to either allow, deny, or ignore the license, a reason for the rule, and a list of packages that are exceptions to the rule.
 ```
 pattern: "*gpl*"
 name: "deny-gpl"
 mode: "deny"
 reason: "GPL licenses are not allowed"
-exclusions:
+exceptions:
   - "alpine-base-layout" # We don't link against this package so we don't care about its license
 ```